With 'MIB: International,' Lexus Is Again Cast as a Summer Blockbuster Car

 “We consider how our product aligns with the character who drives it,” Materazzo says, and “how the integration might enable us to illuminate a core brand truth within the story.”

-But the automaker wasn’t specifically looking to get into the superhero business, though Black Panther was expected to be groundbreaking in bringing the character to the big screen, given that star Chadwick Boseman is the first black actor to headline a big-budget superhero film which features a largely African-American cast.
+The automaker wasn’t specifically looking to get into the superhero business, though Black Panther was expected to be groundbreaking in bringing the character to the big screen, with Chadwick Boseman as the first black actor to headline a big-budget superhero film (which also featured a largely African-American cast).

-So putting Black Panther in a LS 500 sedan and LC 500 coupe in the film and marketing materials was akin to pairing James Bond with Aston Martin.
+So putting Black Panther in a LS 500 luxury sedan and LC 500 sport coupe in the film and marketing materials was akin to pairing James Bond with Aston Martin.

 But moviegoers haven’t always embraced the films Lexus has supported with product placement.
 In 2017, the same year “Experience Amazing” launched, Lexus developed the designs for a futuristic jet for Luc Besson’s pricey sci-fi fantasy Valerian and the City of a Thousand Planets, which didn’t take off, earning just $226 million worldwide.

-On the other hand, when the films work, they clearly help improve Lexus’ brand image, and boost sales.
-It’s “Long Live the King” Super Bowl spot helped boost searches for Lexus’ LS sedan by 2,500%, according to auto site Kelley Blue Book shortly after the ad launched.
+On the other hand, when the films do work, they clearly have helped improve Lexus’ brand image, and boost its sales.
+Lexus’s “Long Live the King” Super Bowl spot helped boost searches for its LS sedan by 2,500%, according to auto site Kelley Blue Book shortly after the ad launched.
 And online searches for Lexus rose 15% the week after Panther’s debut, while the LC 500 was up 10% on its own, according to Autotrader.

 Lexus recorded its best global sales year in 2018, moving 698,330 vehicles off dealership lots, an increase of 4.5%—a tough figure for anyone to reach, in what’s becoming a crowded luxury auto market.

 “Auto companies partnering on movies is more about exposure than sales,” says Michelle Krebs, executive analyst at Autotrader.
-This is true especially summer blockbusters that attract millions of moviegoers, she adds, noting that Nissan’s affiliation with the Star Wars films enabled it to have a themed auto show exhibit, “which surely drew lots of kids with their parents in tow to an exhibit they might otherwise have skipped.”
+This is true especially of summer blockbusters that attract millions of moviegoers, she adds, noting that Nissan’s affiliation with the Star Wars films enabled it to have a themed auto show exhibit, “which surely drew lots of kids with their parents in tow to an exhibit they might otherwise have skipped.”

-In addition to the Black Panther franchise—which Lexus isn’t expected to give up though a sequel isn’t expected until 2021—the automaker will likely appear in future Marvel movies.
+In addition to the Black Panther franchise—which Lexus isn’t expected to give up, though a sequel isn’t expected until 2021—the automaker will likely appear in future Marvel movies.
 Marvel Studios’ marketing mavens prefer long-term relationships with brands.
 For instance, Audi has been the vehicle of choice for Iron Man since 2008.
-Other Avengers films also featured Acura.
+Other Avengers films have also featured Acura.

-But it also has eyes on other franchises, as evidenced by its high-visibility role in MIB.
-Lexus says doesn’t have a “strict rule” for how many films it wants to rally around per year, “one high profile partnership per year (feels) about right,” Materazzo says.
+But Lexus also has eyes on other franchises, as evidenced by its high-visibility role in MIB.
+The automaker says it doesn’t have a “strict rule” for how many films it wants to rally around per year, “one high profile partnership per year (feels) about right,” Materazzo says.
 “We are actively considering several possibilities.”

 Whether MIB tanks or soars, Lexus’ diversification is a smart strategy for Hollywood tentpole brand integrations.
-Because even with all of Black Panther‘s success, if the movie proved one thing it’s that you can’t stay in Wakanda forever.
+Because even without all of Black Panther‘s success, if the movie proved one thing it’s that you can’t stay in Wakanda forever.